The link between eating disorders and heart health: implications for cardiovascular disease risk

 Many people with eating disorders experience a rapid heartbeat, dizziness, lightheadedness, heart palpitations, and other symptoms when standing because a reduced amount of blood flows back to the heart.

-“Parents and loved ones should be alert if someone obsesses about their weight, exercises compulsively, frequently leaves the table during meals to go to the bathroom, or wears loose clothing to hide how thin they have become.” says Mehler.
+“Parents and loved ones should be alert if someone obsesses regarding their weight, exercises compulsively, frequently leaves the table during meals to go to the bathroom, or wears loose clothing to hide how thin they have become.” says Mehler.
 “Symptoms of an eating disorder also include lightheadedness, chest pain, shortness of breath, frequent nosebleeds and lack of energy.”

 People with an eating disorder and cardiovascular complications need medical attention for heart problems that can be life-threatening.
 At the same time, the causes must be treated.
 Mehler warns not to blame those affected for the eating disorder: “These are not disorders that you choose, and we have to recognize that.”
 Depending on the severity, different help is needed.
 “If you have a mild eating disorder, see a therapist.
 If it’s more serious, call an eating disorder center.
 And if it is extreme, contact a hospital that has expertise and competence in this area,” advises Mehler.